luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/11-armor.md

 ## Layering Armor

 You can wear multiple layers of armor, adding the ratings together, but it is cumbersome.
 Apply a −20 modifier to all physical actions for each additional armor layer worn.
-If the total of either AV rating exceeds your SOM, apply an additional −20 modifier and reduce your Movement Rate by half, as you are overburdened.
+If the total of either AV rating (when layering) exceeds your SOM, apply an additional −20 modifier and reduce your Movement Rate by half, as you are overburdened.
 If the AV exceeds your Durability, you are too encumbered to move.

 The armor inherent to a synthmorph’s or other shell’s frame counts as the first item towards layering.
 Shells are not designed to wear armor; any armor layered upon them may need to be specially designed to fit their form (perhaps requiring a nanofab Program Test or increasing the Complexity by one step).